SPChain: Blockchain-based Medical Data Sharing and Privacy-preserving eHealth System: Construction of SPChain

-{\bfseries Block.} Similar to RepuCoin, there are two kinds of blocks in our system, keyblock and microblock.
-Figure \ref{fig4} shows the structure of a keyblock and a microblock.
-Unlike RepuCoin, keyblocks contain register transactions in our system.
-We use $Prev\_keyblock\_hash$ and $last\_microblock\_hash$ to mine keyblocks and we will detail mining strategy in the following part.
+{\bfseries Blocks.} As shown in Fig. \ref{fig5}, SPChain contains two different blocks, namely keyblocks and microblocks.
+In RepuCoin \cite{yu2019repucoin} and Bitcoin-ng\cite {eyal2016bitcoin}, the keyblocks do not contain transactions, while the keyblocks of SPChain contain register transactions $T_R$ such that $KB=<s,T_R,nonce,pk>$.
+The {\it{Register transaction hash root}} in a keyblock is calculated by a cryptographic hash function such as SHA-256 used in Bitcoin, which means that the registers transactions contained in the keyblock cannot be modified without changing the hash root.

-In our system we regard a microblock as a patient block.
-From Figure \ref{fig4} we can see that every patient holds one and only one microblock which stores the whole medical records of the patient in different medical institutions.
+We define a microblock $MB=<prevhash,T_M,T_L,sig>$ as a patient block which contains all EMRs of the patient in different medical institutions.
 In order to facilitate the retrieval of records, we use merkle tree structure to construct the institution hash root.
-To achieve modification in a patient block, we use SNARKs-based chameleon hash function instead of SHA-256 to calculate $Medical\;institution\;hash\;root$.
+We leverage the chameleon hash function to calculate the {\it{Medical institution hash root}} to update and retrieve EMRs of a patient in the microblock.
 The leaf nodes of the tree are the basic information (for example, the public key which is certified by authority) of medical institutions.
-Figure \ref{fig5} details the calculation of hash root.
+Fig. \ref{fig6} details the calculation of hash root.
 There are two cases in the calculation, an even number $n$ and an odd number $n$.
 Medical transactions and label transactions are attached behind the basic information in chronological order.

-{\bfseries Chain structure.} Miners in RepuCoin and bitcoin-NG system solve bitcoin-like puzzles to create keyblocks.
-The puzzle is defined as follows:

-where $H(\cdot)$ is a cryptographically secure hash function, $prev\_keyblock\_hash$ is the hash value of the previous keyblock, $PK$ is the miner's public key and $target$ is a target value defined by the system.

-In such systems, there is no transaction data contained in keyblocks and the microblocks do not contribute to the weight of the chain.
-To increase the weights of microblocks, we design a new chain structure given in Figure \ref{fig6}.
-The inputs of mining keyblocks include not only the hash of the last keyblock, but also the hash of the last microblock appended to the penultimate keyblock.
-Thus, we redefine the mining strategy as follows: